 The federal government of Canada adopted the IHRA definition as a non-legally binding definition in 2019.
 However, attempts to have provinces and cities adopt the definition have been blocked by local campaigns.
 There has not been a successful push to have universities adopt the definition.

 In June of 2020 a debate on the IHRA definition was organized by the Ryerson University’s Center for Free Expression which included human rights lawyer and professor Faisal Bhabha.
-Following the debate, the pro-Israel organization B’nai Brith launched a petition against Prof. Bhabha accusing him of antisemitism and calling for his removal as a professor.
+Following the debate, the pro-Israel organization B’nai Brith launched a petition against Prof. Bhabha accusing him of antisemitism and calling for him to no longer teach any human rights classes.
 The petition, as described by fellow professor Jamie Cameron, was carefully worded to avoid being defamatory.
 Cameron further described how the petition relied on taking statements Prof. Bhabha had made about zionism, and statements about narratives of the Holocaust, out of context.
-Ryerson has not yielded to the smears and calls to dismiss Prof. Bhabha, who claimed “B’nai Brith have proven my point.”
+York University (where Bhabha teaches) has not yielded to the smears and calls to dismiss Prof. Bhabha, who claimed “B’nai Brith have proven my point.”

 University of Winnipeg: “My Jerusalem”